List of torture methods: Rat torture

 A cheap and effective way to torture someone was with the use of rats.
 One of the first documented utilizations of the method was by Diederik Sonoy.
-There were many variants, but the most common was to force a rat through a victim's body (usually the intestines) as a way to escape.
-The victim would be completely restrained and tied to the ground or a bed, and the torturer would cut slits into the victim's stomach.
+There were many variants, but the most common was to force a rat to gnaw through a victim's body (usually the intestines) in order to escape, as follows: The victim would be completely restrained and tied to the ground or a bed, and the torturer would cut slits into the victim's stomach.
 The torturer would then use a bowl to trap rats on the victim's stomach, then place hot coal on top of the bowl; the rats would then get hot, and after a few seconds would enter the victim's stomach.
 Gnawing the intestines usually resulted in a few hours of pain for the victim.
 This almost always resulted in death.